PlayStation 4: Sales

 Demand for PlayStation 4 was strong.
 In August 2013, Sony announced the placement of over a million preorders for the console, while on the North American launch alone, one million PlayStation 4 consoles were sold.
 In the UK, the PlayStation 4 became the best-selling console at launch, with the sale of 250,000 consoles within a 48-hour period and 530,000 in the first five weeks.

 On January 7, 2014, Andrew House announced in his Consumer Electronics Show keynote speech that 4.2 million PS4 units had been sold-through by the end of 2013, with more than 9.7 million software units sold.
 On February 18, 2014, Sony announced that, as of February 8, it had sold over 5.3 million console units following the release of the PS4 onto the North American and Western/Central European markets.
 Within the first two days of release in Japan during the weekend of February 22, 2014, 322,083 consoles were sold.
 PS4 software unit sales surpassed 20.5 million on April 13, 2014.
 During Japan's 2013 fiscal year, heightened demand for the PS4 helped Sony top global console sales, beating Nintendo for the first time in eight years.

 According to data released by Nielsen in August 2014, nine months after the PS4 was released, thirty-one percent of its sales were to existing Wii and Xbox 360 owners, none of whom had by then owned a PS3.
 At Gamescom 2014, it was announced that 10 million PS4 units had been sold-through to consumers worldwide, and on November 13, it was announced that the PlayStation 4 was the top-selling console in the U.S. for the tenth consecutive month.

 In its first sales announcement of 2015, Sony confirmed on January 4 that it had sold-through 18.5 million PlayStation 4 units.
 Sony updated the sell-through figures for the system throughout 2015: over 20 million consoles as of 3 March 2015, over 30 million as of 22 November 2015, and over 35 million by the end of 2015.
 As of May 22, 2016, total worldwide sell-through reached 40 million.
 As of December 2018, over 91 million consoles and more than 876 million PlayStation 4 games have been sold worldwide.
-By October 2019, the PS4 had sold 102.8 million times, making it the second best-selling home video game console of all time, behind the PlayStation 2.
+By October 2019, the PS4 had sold 102.8 million times, making it the second best-selling video game console of all time, behind the PlayStation 2.

 The PlayStation 4 holds a market share of at least 70% within all European countries, as of June 2015.